opentracing-contrib/java-spring-cloud/README.md

 This repository provides OpenTracing instrumentation for Spring Cloud.
 It can be used with any OpenTracing compatible implementation.

-It contains auto-configurations which will instrument and trace several Spring Cloud frameworks:
+It contains auto-configurations for Spring Boot which will instrument and trace several Spring Cloud frameworks:
 * Spring Web

 ## Configuration